some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-For each Transport Layer Protocol needed for the service (i.e. UDP and/or TCP) an IPv6 Endpoint option shall be added if IPv6 is supported.
+For each Transport Layer Protocol needed for the service (i.e. UDP and/or TCP) an IPv6 Endpoint option shall be added, if IPv6 is supported.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_858